artmg/lubuild/help/manipulate/storage-in-connected-devices.md

 e.g.
 * Settings > Applications > Media Storage > Clear Cache / Data
     * credit - http://android.stackexchange.com/a/59687
+* or alternatively:
+	* Disconnect USB cable
+	* Settings > Apps > Show System Apps > find External Storage and Media Storage
+	* Clear data and cache on each one
+	* reboot
+	* give it 5 min after full boot up to rebuild media databases
+	* connect to USB and select MTP
 * SDrescan (not 4.4+)
     * if you get issues with folders not appearing